Does this sound familiar to you?

-We co-design the Lean Innovator Dojo culture that serves as a starting point to reflect on your organisation’s innovation culture.
+We co-design a culture that serves as a starting point to reflect on your organisation’s innovation culture.
 To accelerate the team process participants learn how to use a micro version of Scrum as a process to iteratively plan, work and improve as a team.

 By using a lightweight version of Scrum that is truly cross-functional and easy to adopt by non-software people coming from fields such as Design, Marketing and Business Development you will experience the team dynamics within an agile process when building the first version of a real Minimum Viable Product.

 For the most critical hypotheses the agile teams craft experiments to validate elements of the initial idea using an extensive library of testing methods for B2C and B2B scenarios.
-Each day of the Lean Innovator Dojo ends with a presentation of the team’s results, innovation reporting structure, a follow up plan, lessons learned of the day and team retrospective to grow the innovation culture.
+Each day ends with a presentation of the team’s results, innovation reporting structure, a follow up plan, lessons learned of the day and team retrospective to grow the innovation culture.

-After the Lean Innovator Dojo participants get access to continuous online support via Slack, all materials covered, rich documentation and optional ongoing coaching support.
+After the inhouse workshop the participants get access to continuous online support via Slack, all materials covered, rich documentation and optional ongoing coaching support.

-To prepare and customize the Lean Innovator Dojo we provide a co-creation process that includes the design of an innovation accelerator program, multiple steps to activate entrepreneurs, exploration of the design space and ideation workshops as well as a Coach-the-Coach model to grow capabilities within the internal staff and scale the effort.
+To prepare and customize we provide a co-creation process that includes the design of an innovation accelerator program, multiple steps to activate entrepreneurs, exploration of the design space and ideation workshops as well as a Coach-the-Coach model to grow capabilities within the internal staff and scale the effort.

-After the Lean Innovator Dojo we support the resulting initiatives within our team on Slack, optional coaching sessions remote and onsite.
+After the inhouse workshop we support the resulting initiatives within our team on Slack, optional coaching sessions remote and onsite.
 For companies that need to extend their existing cross-functional teams with complementary skills we provide via the #PoDojo network access to trusted experts in the field of Design Thinking Experts, Agile Coaches, Lean UX, Product Management, Product Owner and Software Development.

 Who is it for?